Common Name: Haywire Port Orford Cedar

 -

-Place shrub so the crown sits level with the surrounding soil.
+Place the plant level with surrounding soil.

 -